khulnasoft/ThreatMatrix/docs/source/Usage.md

 ### Generic Plugin Creation, Configuration and Customization

-If you want to create completely new Plugins (not based on already existing python modules), please refer to the [Contribute](https://intelx.readthedocs.io/en/latest/Contribute.html#how-to-add-a-new-plugin) section.
-This is usually the case when you want to integrate IntelX with either a new tool or a new service.
+If you want to create completely new Plugins (not based on already existing python modules), please refer to the [Contribute](https://threatmatrix.readthedocs.io/en/latest/Contribute.html#how-to-add-a-new-plugin) section.
+This is usually the case when you want to integrate ThreatMatrix with either a new tool or a new service.

 On the contrary, if you would like to just customize the already existing plugins, this is the place.

 #### SuperUser customization

-If you are an IntelX superuser, you can create, modify, delete analyzers based on already existing modules by changing the configuration values inside the Django Admin interface at:
+If you are an ThreatMatrix superuser, you can create, modify, delete analyzers based on already existing modules by changing the configuration values inside the Django Admin interface at:
 - for analyzers: `/admin/analyzers_manager/analyzerconfig/`.
 - for connectors: `/admin/connectors_manager/connectorconfig/`.
 - ...and so on for all the Plugin types.